CountingWhatCounts/wmcsrp-2/models/overview.md

 This documentation summarises the data which has been brought together for the West Midlands Cultural Sector Research Project 2.0 and the process used to do so.

-To produce the dataset on your own computer, you can follow the instructiong on the GitHub page here: https://github.com/CountingWhatCounts/wmcsrp-2.

 ## How to use this website